pkg-tool/vibro/docs/src/key-bindings.md

 The `shift-` modifier can only be used in combination with a letter to indicate the uppercase version.
 For example `shift-g` matches typing `G`.
 Although on many keyboards shift is used to type punctuation characters like `(`, the keypress is not considered to be modified and so `shift-(` does not match.

 The `alt-` modifier can be used on many layouts to generate a different key.
 For example on macOS US keyboard the combination `alt-c` types `ç`.
-You can match against either in your keymap file, though by convention Zed spells this combination as `alt-c`.
+You can match against either in your keymap file, though by convention Vector spells this combination as `alt-c`.

 It is possible to match against typing a modifier key on its own.
 For example `shift shift` can be used to implement JetBrains search everywhere shortcut.
 In this case the binding happens on key release instead of keypress.

 ### Contexts

-If a binding group has a `"context"` key it will be matched against the currently active contexts in Zed.
+If a binding group has a `"context"` key it will be matched against the currently active contexts in Vector.

-Zed's contexts make up a tree, with the root being `Workspace`.
+Vector's contexts make up a tree, with the root being `Workspace`.
 Workspaces contain Panes and Panels, and Panes contain Editors, etc. The easiest way to see what contexts are active at a given moment is the key context view, which you can get to with `dev: Open Key Context View` in the command palette.

 Contexts can contain extra attributes in addition to the name, so that you can (for example) match only in markdown files with `"context": "Editor && extension==md"`.
 It's worth noting that you can only use attributes at the level they are defined.